 You can mix two teaspoons of this insecticidal soap with 2 cups of water and spray the mixture on the basil leaves to get rid of the pests.

 I would recommend using either a slow-release fertilizer or a liquid fertilizer for the basil plant.
-You can use a balanced fertilizer when starting to grow the plant.
+You can use a balanced fertilizer when growing the plant.
 But once it’s grown, you can use a nitrogen-rich fertilizer that will encourage the growth of the basil leaves.

 The other option is to use a liquid fertilizer that you spray on the soil and the leaves.
 This is a fast-acting fertilizer that is quickly absorbed into the plant.
 I would suggest spraying the liquid fertilizer once every couple of weeks.

 You can spray the liquid fertilizer every day if you dilute it a lot with water.
 This would be like diluting 1 tablespoon in a gallon of water.
 Then you can add it to the watering can when watering the basil plant.

 Some other options you can use include compost tea that is a very diluted version of compost that you can spray regularly on your basil leaves to provide them with nutrients.

 Spray the liquid fertilizer in the morning.
 If you use after the sun comes out, the liquid can heat and burn the basil leaves.

 I would recommend following the instructions provided by the fertilizer manufacturer to figure out how much fertilizer you need to use and how often you need to use it.